Haroutio/astrocalc/README.md

 ---

 There are a few more calculators incoming to this application.
-Bear with me as this is still a work in progress (Converting from an old html/css/jquery site with subpar calculations and optimizations to a react app) and being worked on with an extremely limited schedule.
+Bear with me as this is still a work in progress (Converting from an old html/css/jquery site I built with subpar calculations and optimizations to a react app) and being worked on with an extremely limited schedule.